3GamersStudios/SHSPythonWork/README.md

 # SHSPythonWork
 Python for the Python Programming course.
+All the programs and exersises written and ready to go!